Cognigy/Documentation/docs/en/docs/ai/flow-nodes/other-nodes/gpt-conversation.md

 Select one of these modes:

 - **QnA** — is focused on answering user questions based on pre-existing knowledge of the conversation topic.
 - **Transactional** — is focused on answering user questions based on pre-existing knowledge of the conversation topic and strict sequence of virtual agent's steps.
 In this mode, you can call an action, which should be handled in Flow logic after the GPT Conversation Node.
-You can use the [If Node](../logic/if.md) to check if the context has the action and then perform a specific task accordingly, for example, create an HTTP request.
+You can use the [If](../logic/if.md) or [Look up](../logic/lookup.md) Nodes to check if the context has the action and then perform a specific task accordingly, for example, create an HTTP request.

 ### Persona